What is Ménière’s Disease?

-Ménière’s disease is rare condition that affects the inner ear.
+Ménière’s disease is a rare condition that affects the inner ear.
 According to the NHS, around one in 1,000 people have Ménière’s disease.
 It’s most commonly found in people aged between 20 and 60, and is thought to affect slightly more women than men.
 And while nobody really knows what causes it, Ménière’s disease is thought to be the result of a problem with fluid pressure inside the inner ear (one or both ears can be affected: generally it starts in just one ear, but in about four in 10 cases the other ear becomes affected at some stage too (ii).

 Ménière’s disease – named after the French physician Prosper Ménière who described the condition during the 1860s – causes sudden and repeated attacks of one or more of the following symptoms: